-Northwestern encourages all students to consider study abroad.
-However, to be eligible, you need to meet the following requirements:
+Northwestern encourages all students to consider study abroad; however, to be eligible, students must meet the following requirements:

 - Application deadlines

 - School-specific & program requirements